Accounting Honors Society

 Sigma Tau Delta, Alpha Epsilon Tau, Department of English

-To qualify for membership, the candidate must be an English major or minor, have completed two courses in English beyond the requirement of WRIT 110, have completed three or more semesters of college work with an overall GPA of 3.3 or above, and an average of B+ or higher in all English courses.
+The purposes of Sigma Tau Delta International English Honor Society are to confer distinction for high achievement in English language and literature in undergraduate, graduate, and professional studies; promote interest in literature and the English language on local campuses and their surrounding communities; and foster the discipline of English in all its aspects, including creative and critical writing.
+Alpha Epsilon Tau is the local chapter.
+To qualify for membership, candidates must be English majors or minors, have completed two courses in English beyond the requirement of WRIT 110, and have completed three or more semesters of college work with an overall GPA of 3.3 or above and an average of B+ or higher in all English courses.

 Sigma Theta Tau, Iota Sigma Chapter, School of Nursing